gwcbi/ResearchAnalyticsLabs/ProblemSets/PS3/PS3.md

 ## Instructions

 1. Find 5 different sources of publically available biomedical or public health data.
-Briefly describe (in about one or two sentences what each source is).
+Briefly describe (in about one or two sentences what each source is) the data and provide a link to the data source.
 Hint: We may have used data from some of these sources in previous assignments.
 2. Pick one of these sources and download a dataset from that source.
 3. Load the dataset into R and calculate some simple summary statistics (e.g. mean, median, min, max, variance, if the variable is continuous) for 5 variables.